teddyaroca/Summer_2022_bioinformatics/README.md

 # DATASETS

-This year, our datasets will be based on a study by Richardson et al. (2018)[^1]:Richardson, E. J., Bacigalupe, R., Harrison, E. M., Weinert, L. A., Lycett, S., Vrieling, M., Robb, K., Hoskisson, P. A., Holden, M. T. G., Feil, E. J., Paterson, G. K., Tong, S. Y. C., Shittu, A., van Wamel, W., Aanensen, D. M., Parkhill, J., Peacock, S. J., Corander, J., Holmes, M., & Fitzgerald, J. R. (2018).
-Gene exchange drives the ecological success of a multi-host bacterial pathogen.
-Nature Ecology and Evolution, 2(9), 1468–1478. https://doi.org/10.1038/s41559-018-0617-0, in which they looked at the capability of **_Staphyloccocus aureus_** to jump across host species.
+This year, our datasets will be based on a study by Richardson et al. (2018)[^1], in which they looked at the capability of **_Staphyloccocus aureus_** to jump across host species.
 In the folder "datasets" you will find a "core_genome" alignment for the entire dataset (800 strains) and individual gene alignments.
 The following tutorial describes what you will be expected to do in order to complete this summer fellowship.

 ## Metadata

 This folder contains a single comma separated file (.csv file) containing all the metadata for each strain used in the Richardson et al. paper.
 This metadata will be useful to summarize data and create figures in R Studio.

+[^1]:Richardson, E. J., Bacigalupe, R., Harrison, E. M., Weinert, L. A., Lycett, S., Vrieling, M., Robb, K., Hoskisson, P. A., Holden, M. T. G., Feil, E. J., Paterson, G. K., Tong, S. Y. C., Shittu, A., van Wamel, W., Aanensen, D. M., Parkhill, J., Peacock, S. J., Corander, J., Holmes, M., & Fitzgerald, J. R. (2018).
+Gene exchange drives the ecological success of a multi-host bacterial pathogen.
+Nature Ecology and Evolution, 2(9), 1468–1478. https://doi.org/10.1038/s41559-018-0617-0